Basic resources available at the library include:

 Tutors are available through the Fox Valley Literacy Coalition and meet in conference rooms in the library.
 Contact the Literacy Coalition at 920.991.9840 for more information.

 Both library locations provide free public WiFi.
 Look for the network name "Library Guest" when inside the library.
-Users of the library WiFi should comply to the library's Wireless Use Policy.
+Users of the library WiFi should comply to the library's Equipment Use Policy.